-The preaching of covenantal and victorious atonement is central to your success in preaching, so if you can understand the theology behind this, it will produce great fruitfulness if you allow His Word to become alive within you.
-So in Healing and the Atonement, we find that we can have complete confidence about our healing.
+The preaching of covenantal and victorious atonement is central to our success in preaching.
+So, if we can understand the theology behind this, it will produce great fruitfulness if you allow God’s Word to become alive within us.
+In Healing and the Atonement, we find that we can have complete confidence about our healing.
 Transformation Through Salvation taught us that entry into the family of God comes through the atonement, whereas salvation comes through Jesus’ resurrection.
-And then in Propitiation – Act of Mercy Not Punishment we saw that Propitiation results in Atonement that releases the New Covenant.

 We will now look at how the atonement brings in the New Covenant.

 2. Defining Atonement